Hundreds Call For Defunding Of LAUSD Police In Downtown LA

-LOS ANGELES (CBSLA) — Hundreds of people are marching in downtown Los Angeles Tuesday in favor of defunding the LAUSD police.
+LOS ANGELES (CBSLA) — Hundreds of people marched in downtown Los Angeles Tuesday in favor of defunding the Los Angeles Unified school police.

 The Black Lives Matter protest began at the Miguel Contreras Learning Complex on Lucas Avenue and marched to Los Angeles Unified School District headquarters .
 Protesters are holding signs that say “defund the police” and “policing ≠ teaching.”